-An overview of the basic capabilities of string, wind, and percussion instruments and how to use this information to create effective compositions/arrangements for instrumental ensembles of various sizes.
-Score study and arranging/transcription assignments provide opportunities for students to develop instrumental scoring and arranging techniques.
-Prerequisites: MUS 221, 223.
-(Fall)
+An overview of the basic capabilities of vocalists and instrumentalists (wind, string, and percussion) and how to use this information to create effective compositions/arrangements for major ensembles of various sizes.
+Score study and arranging/transcription assignments provide opportunities for students to develop scoring and arranging techniques.
+Prerequisite: MUS 103.
+(Fall, odd-even years)

-313. Form and Analysis 2 credit hours.
+- 313. Form and Analysis 2 credit hours.
 Introduction to analytical theory and its application to practical analysis of selected scores.
 Prerequisites: MUS 124, 222.
-(Spring)

-316. Conducting II (Instrumental) 2 credit hours.
+(Spring) - 316.
+Conducting II (Instrumental) 2 credit hours.
 Orchestra and band conducting and rehearsal techniques.
 Baton technique, with practice in reading from full score.
 Prerequisites: MUS 122, 124, 216: Knowledge of the piano and some band or orchestral experience desirable.
-(Fall) 318.
+(Fall) - 318.
 Music Industry 3 credit hours.
 A course designed to integrate the individual music and business courses.
 Copyright laws; publishing of music; performing rights; manufacturing, distribution, repair and salesmanship of instruments; recording; tapes; the retail store; arts management; etc. are among the subjects covered.
-(Offered occasionally)

-325-326A-U. Major Performance Area Instruction 1-3 credit hours.
+(Offered occasionally) - 325-326A-U. Major Performance Area Instruction 1-3 credit hours.
 This course is for third year music and musical theatre majors with a private music lesson in the applied area.
 Prerequisite: MUS 226.
 There is an additional fee with this course.